Terms of Service

 3. Data Protection

-• Encryption: All user data is encrypted both in transit and at rest.
+• Encryption: Customer data is encrypted in transit and at rest using industry-standard safeguards.

-• Retention: Data is held only as long as necessary for service provision and legal compliance.
+• Retention: Data is retained only as long as necessary to provide the Services, meet legal obligations, or as specified in your agreement.

 4. User Rights